Bag0niku/Surfs_up/README.md

    - The average is 3 degrees apart.
  - December termperatures have a wider range with a minimum of 56 instaed of June's 64.
  After graphing them it is easier to see that average daily temperature is about 5 degrees cooler in December than June.
+ - The rain data is eerily similar in June and December aswell.